Table of Contents[Hide][Show]

-You may also use Alkalizing Greens to further increase the antioxidants present in every bottle.
+You may also use alkaline greens to further increase the antioxidants present in every bottle.
 Another option is to add these every time you serve yourself a cup of kombucha tea.

 SCOBY kombucha is a beautiful adventure for your taste buds.
 Go out and try some of this accessible, energizing, fizzy probiotic drink.

-You can even swap out a soda or two for the added health benefits of fermented foods.
-Kick back and pick out blueberry and cinnamon, ginger, or a mango habanero kombucha.
+You can even swap out a soda or two for the added health benefits.
+Kick back and try out blueberry and cinnamon, ginger, or a mango habanero kombucha.